ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <ul>
   <li> Close to 90% of known exoplanets are within the ten thousand light year range. </li>
   <li> In the CDF we notice a highly asymptotic behavior - small number as the distance surpasses 4000 light years. </li>
-  <li> A small number of planets have been accessed beyond 10,000 light years remarkably. </li>
 </ul>
 <div style="height: 20px;"></div>